Trust Scorecard methodology

 • The scorer is a pure function.
 Same inputs → same outputs, every render.
 No external API calls, no LLM judgments, no caches we have to invalidate.

 • Badges recompute from D1 and are cached in KV for 1 hour with matching edge cache headers.
-Registry data refreshes daily at 03:00 UTC, so the staleness ceiling is small while repeated README embeds avoid redundant D1/scorer work.
+Directory data refreshes daily at 03:00 UTC, so the staleness ceiling is small while repeated README embeds avoid redundant D1/scorer work.

 • The verified-publisher allowlist is conservative by design.
 We’d rather give Anthropic a partial 20-point Provenance score until they ship a registered io.anthropic identity than mistakenly verify a typosquatter.